simeononsecurity/simeononsecurity.ch/content/articles/the-top-ten-most-common-cybersecurity-mistakes/index.en.md

 Phishing scams are a common tactic used by cybercriminals to trick people into giving away sensitive information such as usernames, passwords, and credit card numbers.
 These scams often come in the form of emails or text messages that appear to be from a legitimate source, such as a bank or online retailer.

 To avoid falling for phishing scams, **be wary of unsolicited emails or messages**, especially those that ask you to click on a link or provide personal information.
-If you receive an email or message that looks suspicious, do not click on any links or provide any information.
+If you receive an email or message that looks suspicious, don't click on any links or provide any information.
 Instead, contact the company directly to verify the authenticity of the message.

 ____